diemort/wh-madminer/README.md

 * Computation of the Fisher Information using the SALLY estimators or in histograms.

 Additional files for estimating limits on the squared terms, or using the HARRY setup, require a different branch of MadMiner.
 Notebooks for computing the limits in this branch will be added at a later date, or are available upon request.

+PS added by GGS:

+For branch `version-0.5`, install `madminer` via pip for version 0.5 to avoid conflicts in newer version.